roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Open!" the constructer finally ordered with a voice that didn't allow any protest.

  After last night, Vanessa knew her position too well.
 Still, it took all her strength to overcome her disgust.
-Report_Story #2